Cincinnati State Technical and Community College

 College in Cincinnati, Ohio, U.S.

-Cincinnati State Technical and Community College (CSTCC, CincyState, or Cincinnati State) is a public technical and community college in Cincinnati, Ohio.
-It is accredited by the Higher Learning Commission.
+Cincinnati State Technical and Community College (CSTCC, CincyState, or Cincinnati State) is a public technical and community college in Cincinnati, Ohio, United States.
+It is accredited by the Higher Learning Commission, and is a member of the Strategic Ohio Council for Higher Education (SOCHE).

 History

 Chartered by the Ohio Board of Regents in 1969, Cincinnati State was originally Cincinnati Technical College (CTC).
 Its campus was once the home of Central Vocational High School and Courter Technical High School, which both belonged to the Cincinnati Public School District.
 Cincinnati State was the first technical/community college in Ohio to completely ban smoking from campus buildings.
 It was also the first community college to make cooperative education a mandatory requirement.

 In 1993, Cincinnati State broke ground on the Health Professions Building to facilitate the growing nursing program and Health Professions faculty.
 In 2004, the Advanced Technology & Learning Center opened, housing multi-media centers, classrooms, professional kitchens for the Midwest Culinary Institute, the Overlook Cafeteria, the Summit Restaurant, and many student services.